lupyuen/lupyuen.github.io/src/de2.md

 1. Disable __Framebuffer Scaler__

-    (Because we're not scaling the Framebuffer)
+    (Because we're not scaling the graphics)

+This sounds really low level...
+But hopefully we'll learn more about PinePhone's Internals!

 ## Framebuffer Address